turtledb-com/turtledb-com/README.md

 ## Overview

+Everything using this project is built on `Turtle`s.
-A `Turtle` in this project is an object that holds the entire collection of an app-user's data encoded as an array of bytes.
+A `Turtle` is an object that holds the entire collection of an app-user's data encoded as an array of bytes.
 A `new Turtle` can be created using an existing `Turtle` and appending any changes to that `Turtle`.
 Because a `Turtle` is an ongoing sequence of byte-arrays, every `Turtle` is a stream.
 This makes them a cheap, easy, and standardized to deal with.

 > [!NOTE]
-> The name "Turtle" is a reference to ["Turtles All the Way Down"](https://en.wikipedia.org/wiki/Turtles_all_the_way_down)
+> "Turtle" is a reference to ["Turtles All the Way Down"](https://en.wikipedia.org/wiki/Turtles_all_the_way_down)

-turtledb-com is version control, transfer protocol, and a service.
+## turtledb-com is version control, transfer protocol, and a service.
+> [!NOTE]
-It uses a light-weight display framework (optional) to simplify data rendering.
+> It also uses a light-weight display framework to simplify data rendering (which you can use or ignore).

 ### turtledb-com is version control